 Because of the separated pin plugs, this cable is ideal for powering and connecting up to the debug/login console on the Raspberry Pi or BeagleBone Black.
 Connect the pins as shown to power the Pi or BBB and establish the RX/TX link.
-Then install the Windows XP/Vista/7 or MacOS X PL2303HX.A drivers on your computer and connect with a terminal program at 115200 baud.
-Windows 8 is not supported at this time.
+Then install the Windows XP/Vista/7 or MacOS X PL2303HX drivers on your computer and connect with a terminal program at 115200 baud.
+Windows 8 is now supported!
 If you're using Windows 7 and you have issues, try this Prolific driver version 1.013

 Also handy for hacking WiFi routers to install alternate OS's, or nearly any other 3.3V logic serial port.
 This is easier to use than an FTDI cable in many cases because the wires are separated.
 Note that we call this a "TTL cable" (since that's what they're called) but technically it's CMOS logic.